frkatona/ObsidianSync/Tasks (Main).md

  ---
 # Immediate

-- [ ] message ReMax PO Box
+- [x] message ReMax PO Box
 - [ ] Start PyCon purchasing paperwork
-- [ ] Kaya music - show and tell
+- [x] Kaya music - show and tell
 - Buy
-	- [ ] Lawnmower
+	- [x] Lawnmower
-	- [ ] Dresser/nightstand
 	- [ ] Desk drawer
 	- [ ] TV Audio
 - Work
 	- [ ] Sandra angles, findings + recommendation
 	- [ ] order regulator + hose adapter

-8/4 Kaya music notes
+- [x] 8/4 Kaya music notes
 	- this push and pull between the silence, even maybe like a minute or two between tracks (more sparse)
 		- quirky minimalist vibe like undertale (in general) for most tracks in the game, but the voxel map should be very sparse
 		- try for C418 tracks that are long and background (e.g., Mice on Venus, Living Mice) - and then don't have high energy for more than like 5-20s

 - Work
 	- [ ] Lase Alex's powder
 	- [ ] Buy
 		- [ ] fuel gas regulator + adapter
 			- (is the fuel reg output also oppositely threaded?)
+		-
 		- [ ] gas flow meter
 		- [ ] sparger or laminar diffuser
 		- [ ] even ppt (IR?)
 O2 meter